EMBA Sponsorship

 There are two facets of sponsorship:

 All applicants require the basic level of sponsorship, which is the acknowledgement of time to participate in the program.
-This acknowledgement is communicated to the Admissions Committee via the Letter of Sponsorship.
+This acknowledgement is communicated to the Admissions Committee via the Sponsorship Form.

 There are three types of candidacy for sponsorship:

-• Traditional Candidates: Company-employed candidates with at least 8 years of work experience.
+- Traditional Candidates: Company-employed candidates with at least 8 years of work experience by the start of the program.

-• Fellows Candidates*: Company-employed candidates who have less than 8 years of work experience.
+- Fellows Candidates: Company-employed candidates who have fewer than 8 years of work experience by the start of the program.

-• Self-Employed Candidates: Self-employed candidates and/or contract employees with more than 8 years of work experience.
+- Self-Employed Candidates: Self-employed candidates and/or contract employees with more than 8 years of work experience by the start of the program.

 Traditional Candidates